Winter Trail Maps – Organized North to South

 Trailhead: Ski Hill Road, just south of Bayfield

 Description: Winter biking at Mt.
 AshWaBay is a collaboration between North Coast Cycling Association and the Ashwabay Outdoor Educational Foundation.
 The mechanically groomed 28 inch wide trail is 7 miles in length.
 Grooming is 1-2 times per week depending on conditions.
-This is lake effect snow country and snow can come frequently and unexpectedly.
 The trail contains a gentle intermediate out and back section which accesses a more challenging single track loop.
 A daily trail fee of $10.00 is required for non pass holders, payments are made in the fee box or chalet.

 CABLE TOWN TRAIL

 Description: The Cable Town Trails are a group of short, interconnected wooded loops separated by an open field.
 The main west loop is easy rolling.
 The east loops go in and out of a small ravine.
 The trail gets quite a bit of traffic, with snowshoe trails interspersed with the bike trails.

 Difficulty: moderate but with some short steep hills

 Description: Westside and Backside together comprise a trail connecting the Birkie Start to Timber Trail, with several sections of shared use ski trail.
 Be sure to stay on the “bike lane” part of the trail in the shared used sections.
 Add the Chico and Esker Connector spurs for a total 11 miles of riding.
 Note that the Esker Trail, east of Spider Lake Firelane is not being groomed this season due to difficulty with deep snow and drifting.

 SEELEY HILLS WINTER BIKE TRAIL

 Difficulty: most difficult from Uhrenholdt access; moderate to more difficult from Old OO access